snafaru/Wizardry.Code/README.md

 Combat : Display spells cast by both monsters and players.

+Combat : Display silenced characters in the status window.

 Combat : No more spell casting during the surprise round for both monsters and players.

 Combat : Monsters drain your character only once per combat.

+Combat : You can repeat the last spell cast using your keyboard's up arrow in the ProDOS version (Qkumba qol improvement)

 Spells : Haman and Mahaman now have 7 effects.